redis/redis-doc/commands/zadd.md

 The score values should be the string representation of a double precision floating point number. `+inf` and `-inf` values are valid values as well.

+ZADD options (Redis 3.0.2 or greater)
+---

+ZADD supports a list of options, specified after the name of the key and before the first score argument.
+Options are:

+* **XX**: Only update elements that already exist.
+Never add elements.
+* **NX**: Don't update already existing elements.
+Always add new elements.
+* **CH**: Modify the return value from the number of new elements added, to the total number of elements changed (CH is an abbreviation of *changed*).
+Changed elements are **new elements added** and elements already existing for which **the score was updated**.
+So elements specified in the command line having the same score as they had in the past are not counted.
+Note: normally the return value of `ZADD` only counts the number of new elements added.
+* **INCR**: When this option is specified `ZADD` acts like `ZINCRBY`.
+Only one score-element pair can be specified in this mode.

 Range of integer scores that can be expressed precisely
 ---